-Carrie Underwood is back for a seventh season as the singer of NBC's Sunday Night Football theme, and this time she's joined by a Rock and Roll Hall of Famer.
-Guitarist and singer Joan Jett teams with Underwood for the return of "Waiting All Day for Sunday Night," a nod to Jett's sound-alike standard "I Hate Myself For Loving You."
+Last year, Underwood was joined by a Rock and Roll Hall of Famer.
+Guitarist and singer Joan Jett teamed with Underwood for the song, a nod to Jett's sound-alike standard "I Hate Myself For Loving You."

-"I will use any excuse I can get to work with Joan Jett," Underwood says in the video.
+"I will use any excuse I can get to work with Joan Jett," Underwood said in the 2019 video.
 "I just hope I can keep up."